 Symptoms of a supraspinatus tendon tear

-- There will be a pain when the arm is rotated outwards and upwards.
+- Pain when the arm is rotated outwards and upwards.

-- There is likely to be an increase in pain and weakness when the arm is raised sideways between a 60-degree arc.
+- Increased pain and weakness when the arm is raised sideways between a 60-degree arc.

 Read more on how to diagnose a rotator cuff injury.

 The supraspinatus muscle runs along the top of the shoulder blade and inserts at the top of the arm (humerus bone).
 It is one of the four rotator cuff muscles.